 Building Resilient Communities

-In this course, participants will explore the nature of resilient communities and consider different approaches to how such resilience can be fostered and cultivated.
-Community initiatives and responses to changes in environmental, economic, political, cultural and social systems will be explored through a lens of sustainability, inclusion and justice.
-Strategies by which communities can secure and protect their future well-being shall be examined, through case studies and the shared experiences of participants.
-Participants will develop a strategy to build community resilience appropriate to specific opportunities and challenges in their home context.
+In this course, participants will explore the nature of resilient communities and consider different approaches on how to foster and cultivate resilience.
+The class will explore community initiatives and responses to changes in environmental, economic, political, cultural, and social systems through a lens of sustainability, inclusion, and justice.
+Using case studies and shared experiences, participants will examine strategies by which communities can secure and protect their future well-being.
+Each participant will develop a strategy to build community resilience appropriate to specific opportunities and challenges in their home context.
 The course will include field visits to local communities engaged in building resilience.

 By the end of the course, participants can expect to be able to:

 - critically examine the social, cultural, environmental, economic, and political determinants of community resilience from different theoretical perspectives;

 - identify tools and strategies that enhance community resilience, with a focus on community-driven and asset based approaches; and

 - bring a ‘resilience lens’ to other community based development initiatives and programs.

 This program is designed for change leaders working to strengthen the capacity of local citizens and communities to develop their resilience and enhance local well-being and sustainability.
 Prospective participants likely work for, or are engaged with, civil society and community-based organizations, NGOs, and local governments.

 The course will include a variety of participatory and experiential learning methods by which participants will share their experiences and deepen their learnings.
 These will include lecture presentations, small group discussions, role-plays and simulation exercises, video/written case studies, guest speakers, and skill-building exercises.
 Participants will benefit from visits to local field sites to engage practitioners and dialogue with stakeholders.
 All presentations and instructional materials will be in English.